Haeundae District: Haeridan-gil Street

 Previously an old residential neighbourhood, Haeridan-gil has transformed in the last decade into a trendy area where many young locals spend their weekends.
 The neighbourhood is full of aesthetic cafes, highly rated restaurants and boutiques.
 Haeridan-gil is located at the top on gunam-ro, behind the old Haeundae Station, across the old Donghae-Nambu line (1905 to 2005).

 Songjeong Beach

 This beach is in Songjeong-dong, the westernmost division of Haeundae district.
-1.2km long, it is popular with families and surfers, with a wide beach of white sand and shallow waters.
+1.2 km long, it is popular with families and surfers, with a wide beach of white sand and shallow waters.
 There is a park to the north, featuring a pavilion and viewpoint, beyond which lies an active fishing port with scenic lighthouses.

 Film and television

 Haeundae is popular in South Korean media as a setting or filming location.
 The district was the setting of the movie Haeundae, a South Korean disaster movie scenario of an immense tsunami hitting the city of Busan.
 Haeundae has been featured in numerous K-Dramas, with the beach and Dongbaekseom being used as a filming location for Seoul Broadcasting System's 2008 drama Star's Lover.
 The island was the location for the scene where Lee Ma-ri, played by Choi Ji-woo confesses her love for Kim Chul Soo, played by Yoo Ji-tae; and the couple takes a walk on the beach.
 In 2012, KBS2 broadcast a drama, Haeundae Lovers, using Busan and the district as a backdrop.
 Much of the story takes place in Cheongsapo, a coastal community in the district east of Haeundae Beach.

 Hauendae is home to the Busan Cinema Center, the location of the annual Busan International Film Festival, which features 5 inside theaters and 1 outside theater.